 Environmental Notices / Presentations

-We appreciate that construction is challenging for everyone: students, faculty, staff, and parents.
-The construction projects described below are made possible by voter-approved bond funds.
+We appreciate that construction is challenging for everyone: students, faculty, sta, and parents.
+The work mentioned below is being done with funds from voter-approved bonds.
 Thank you for your support!

-The Library/Classroom/Administration building is scheduled to be complete and ready for use in January 2021.
+The new library/classroom/administration building is scheduled to be complete and ready for use in January 2021.